PhilipNaudus/simple_site-gh-pages/pages/ming/women_generals.md

 If Mulan was a real person, one of the best sources to use to argue for her existence would be historian <a href="https://en.wikipedia.org/wiki/Zhu_Guozhen_(Ming_dynasty)">Zhu Guozhen's</a> writings.
 Zhu Guozhen was remarkably thorough in the way he preserved historical details; his scholarship has enabled modern-day scholars to gain a greater understanding of events from imperial China.

 During the Ming Dynasty (c.
 1625), Zhu Guozhen collected reports on various civil and political topics which he had witnessed, compiling them into a work which he titled *A Minuscule Book from the Yongzhuang Studio*.
-When addressing the subject of woman soldiers, he wrote:
+In a section titled *Women Generals*, Zhu Guozhen addressed the subject of female soldiers.
+He wrote:

 <blockquote>
 Employing women soldiers provides many tactical advantages...
 Wei Mulan, <i>The Filial General</i>, was a virgin from Qiao in <a href="https://en.wikipedia.org/wiki/Bozhou">Bozhou</a> who served during the reign of <a href="https://en.wikipedia.org/wiki/Emperor_Yang_of_Sui">Emperor Yang of Sui</a>.
 She was greatly distressed by her father’s declining health during the time when soldiers were being recruited for an expedition east of the <a href="https://en.wikipedia.org/wiki/Liao_River">Liao River</a>.
 Because her brother and sister were both young and immature, she resolved to take her father’s place.
 After gathering supplies and donning a suit of armor, she rode off on a horse.
 She fought in eighteen battles over twelve years, but her comrades never discovered her true identity.<br /><br />